Post

 print(list(reversed(seq_tuple)))

-# for range
+# Reversing a range

 seq_range = range(5, 9)